-Get in the know this winter
+Get in the know this autumn and winter

 The information is for everyone, but some parts will be of particular relevance for people who are at increased risk when the weather turns colder, such as older people, those with long term conditions and pregnant women.
 The cold weather can make some health conditions worse and increases the risk of raised blood pressure, heart attacks and strokes.
 Slips and falls are also more likely.